 – In May 2017, Siemens AG (Germany) and Fraunhofer MEVIS (Germany) entered into a partnership for developing artificial intelligence software systems to facilitate diagnosis and therapy decisions in order to support physicians to define the best possible treatment approach.

-On the basis of modality, the European mammography workstations market is segmented into mammography (X-ray) workstations and multimodality mammography workstations.
-In 2018, the multimodality mammography workstations segment accounted for the larger share of the market.
+On the basis of modality, the mammography workstations market is segmented into mammography (X-ray) workstations and multimodality mammography workstations.
+In 2018, the multimodality mammography workstations segment accounted for the larger share of the European mammography workstations market.
 This can be attributed to the increasingly supportive government initiatives/regulations in Europe, increasing awareness about the diagnostic efficacy of contrast-enhanced digital mammography, growing market availability of integrated mammography solutions, techno-commercial advantages associated with multimodality mammography workstations, and the rising prevalence of breast cancer.

 General Electric (US), Siemens (Germany), FUJIFILM Corporation (Japan), Koninklijke Philips N.V.
 (Netherlands), Hologic Inc. (US), Carestream Health (US), EIZO Corporation (Japan), Agfa-Gevaert Group (Belgium), Barco (Belgium), Konica Minolta, Inc. (Japan), Benetec Advanced Medical Systems (Belgium), PLANMED OY (Finland), Sectra AB (Sweden), Aycan Medical Systems, LLC.
 (US), and Esaote SPA (Italy) are the major players in the European mammography workstations market.